 9. Complex Passwords

 Getting a little more into detail about the passwords I can tell you that the more complex they are, the harder they are to crack and can cause criminals to give up.
 Someone can attempt to crack passwords to accounts you are using in an open public Wi-Fi network.
 It would be wise to always change the passwords to all accounts you logged into in public once you get home.
-If you are like myself, and cannot come up with detailed passwords, there are many guides to show you how and websites that can provide a high level security generator.
+If you are like me, and cannot come up with detailed passwords, there are many guides to show you how and websites that can provide a high-level security generator.